awez/amirrajan.github.com/a-dark-room/index.md

 I couldn't believe it.
 I had a fully functioning game from beginning to end.
 I knew I had a number of things to polish.
 But the game was "code complete".
 Around this time I emailed Michael to set up a video conference (he lives in Canada..
 I live in Dallas, Tx).
 I can't believe that all the communication up until this point was done through email and chat.

-Michael hadn't seen the story line additions I made.
+Michael hadn't seen the storyline additions I made.
 I was worried he'd say "no" to the changes.
 It wasn't a lot of work to rip it out, but it was definitely something I felt contributed greatly to the experience of A Dark Room.
 It made the player feel anxious, uneasy, even worried to continue the game at times.

 This is a testament to how awesome and brilliant Michael is.
 He appreciated the changes I made to the storyline, and loved the enhancements I made to the mobile version of the game.
 It was as simple as that.
 He just said, "That's awesome!
 I like it!"
 Suffice to say that a huge weight was lifted off of my shoulders.
 We got to talking in fact about the intricacies of the game.
 I mentioned that most of the game could have been played without any villagers if iron, coal and sulphur could be mined by the player.
 Michael said "Hey, why don't you add that?
 Add a solo mode with an alternate ending?"